How to Grow & Care for Gooseberry Plants

-Gooseberry bushes are small growing shrubs (around 1 metre by 1 metre) that shed their leaves in winter.
+Gooseberry plants are small growing shrubs (around 1 metre by 1 metre) that shed their leaves in winter.
 They prefer a moist, well composted soil and prefer a full sun spot - with some afternoon sun protection.
 Depending on the variety of gooseberry you’ve chosen, the fruit will be green, yellow, white, red or even purple when ready to harvest.
-If you don’t fancy battling thorns as you go to harvest the fruit - look for a thornless variety!
+If you don’t fancy battling thorns as you go to harvest your gooseberries - look for a thornless variety!

 - Gooseberries need a climate with cold, even frosty, winters to produce fruit